openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH storage
     2. Enable and configure Contrail plugin
-    3. Enable dedicated analytics DB
-    4. Add 1 node with "controller", "storage-cinder", and "Ceph-OSD" roles
+    3. Add 1 node with "controller", "storage-cinder", and "Ceph-OSD" roles
-    5. Add 1 node with "controller" + "storage-cinder" and 1 node
+    4. Add 1 node with "controller" + "storage-cinder" and 1 node
        with "controller" + "Ceph-OSD" multiroles
-    6. Add 1 nodes with "compute", "cinder", "ceph-osd" roles
+    5. Add 1 nodes with "compute", "cinder", "ceph-osd" roles
-    7. Add 1 nodes with "compute" role
+    6. Add 1 nodes with "compute" role
+    7. Add a node with "contrail-controller" role
-    8. Add 3 nodes with "contrail-config", "contrail-control", "contrail-db" and "contrail-analytics" roles
+    8. Add 2 node with 'contrail-analytics-db',
+       "contrail-analytics" roles
-    9. Add a node with 'contrail-analytics-db' roles
+    9. Add a node with 'contrail-analytics-db' role
     10. Deploy cluster with plugin
     11. Run contrail health check tests
     12. Run OSTF tests